 Cherimoya fruit pulp is rich in natural sugars and is a good source of energy.
 It also contains high levels of Vitamins B1 (Thiamine), B2 (Riboflavin), B3 (Niacin) and Vitamin C (Ascorbic acid), as well as having a higher than average Potassium content.

-Grows, flowers and fruits reliably in moderately humid subtropical and tropical high-elevation climates, generally in areas with annual lows of 6 to 17 °C, annual highs of 17 to 30 °C, annual rainfall of 600 to 2300 mm and a dry season of 6 months or less.
-Cherimoya trees may fail to flower and fruit, or do so poorly, in areas where the average low of the coldest month is above 13 °C (55 °F)
+Cherimoya grows, flowers and fruits reliably in humid subtropical and tropical high-elevation climates, generally areas with annual lows of 9 to 16°C, annual highs of 19 to 30°C, annual rainfall of 500 to 2000 mm and a dry season of 2 to 7 months, extending to 12 months with irrigation or groundwater.

 New plants are usually started from cuttings grafted onto rootstock because seed-grown trees do not always inherit the characteristics of the parent.

 Good results have been had from cuttings grafted onto Cherimoya seedlings, as well as onto seedlings of other Annona species, including Bullock heart (A. reticulata), Soursop (A. muricata) and Pond apple (A. glabra).
 Grafted trees are reported to start bearing fruit within two to four years under good growing conditions.

 It is most productive on free-draining loam, sandy-loam and loamy-sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 5.0 to 7.5 and on sites with full to partial sun exposure.
 It is intolerant of clayey, slow-draining or waterlogged soils and seasonal flooding.